Kimberly Yee: Career

-Yee worked for California governors Pete Wilson and Arnold Schwarzenegger.
+Yee worked for California Republican governors Pete Wilson and Arnold Schwarzenegger.
 She was then communications director at the office of the state treasurer of Arizona.
-Upon the recommendation of Governor Jan Brewer, Yee was appointed by the Maricopa County Board of Supervisors to replace Republican representative Doug Quelland after he was ousted for violating Clean Election Limits.
+Upon the recommendation of Republican Governor Jan Brewer, Yee was appointed by the Maricopa County Board of Supervisors to replace Republican representative Doug Quelland after he was ousted for violating Clean Election Limits.

 Yee served as state committeeman for the Arizona Republican Party, chair of the Arizona Legislative District 10 Republican Committee, and delegate for Arizona at the 2008 Republican National Convention.

-As a member of the Arizona House of Representatives in 2011, Kimberly Yee was the sponsor of the "Ultrasound and Heartbeat Bill" to require doctors to provide women the option to see their baby's ultrasound image and hear their baby's heartbeat if it is audible, before proceeding with an abortion.
+As a member of the Arizona House of Representatives in 2011, Kimberly Yee was the sponsor of the "Ultrasound and Heartbeat Bill" which required doctors to provide women with the option to have an ultrasound image before proceeding with an abortion.
 The bill passed and was signed into law.

 Yee was an invited speaker at the 2016 Republican National Convention.

 Yee represented District 20 in the Arizona Senate from 2013 to 2019.
 Yee also served as state Senate majority leader from 2017 to 2019.
 She became the second woman elected to this position in Arizona’s history, following U.S. Justice Sandra Day O’Connor who served the position in 1973, forty-four years earlier.

+On November 29, 2017, she announced her candidacy for the position of Arizona state treasurer.
 Yee was elected Arizona treasurer on November 6, 2018.

-In 2018, she implemented Senate Bill 1184, which required college students to pass a course in economics that includes financial literacy and personal finance management in order to graduate.
+In 2019, she implemented Senate Bill 1184, which required college students to pass a course in economics that includes financial literacy and personal finance management in order to graduate.
 Yee went on to create a statewide literacy task force, a 16-member board assigned the job of identifying the scope of financial literacy and proposing solutions for improvement.

-As Arizona state treasurer, Yee was able to distribute the two highest years of earnings in Arizona's history back to back, resulting in less direct taxes for Arizonans to pay.
-In 2020, $559 million was distributed in investment earnings, and in 2019 $567 million was distributed.
-Today, assets under Treasurer Yee’s management stands at $24 billion, an increase of over 54 percent in two years.

 During the 2020 presidential campaign, she served nationally as a Co-Chairwoman of the Asian Pacific Americans for Trump Coalition and as a Member of the Pro-Life Voices for Trump Coalition.
-Yee wrote an op-ed in support of President Trump and his vision of the American dream.

-On May 17, 2021, Yee announced her candidacy for Governor of Arizona in the 2022 Arizona gubernatorial election.
-She later dropped out of the governor's race, running for re-election as Arizona State Treasurer.
+On May 17, 2021, Yee announced her candidacy for governor of Arizona in the 2022 Arizona gubernatorial election.
+She later dropped out of the governor's race, running for re-election as Arizona state treasurer.

+On May 28, 2025, Yee announced she would challenge incumbent Republican state superintendent Tom Horne in the 2026 Arizona Superintendent of Public Instruction election.
+She announced her campaign alongside state senator Jake Hoffman and listed expanding school choice and school voucher programs as goals.